First County Bank Foundation Inc

 Overview

-First County Bank Foundation Inc was established in 2001 to honor the Bank's 150th anniversary.
+First County Bank Foundation Inc was established in 2001 to honour the Bank's 150th anniversary.
 As a private foundation operating under a mutual community bank structure with no shareholders, the Foundation views its contributions as "paying dividends back to the local communities it serves."
-With over $9 million distributed since inception, the Foundation awarded approximately 130 grants totaling $611,486 in 2023.
-The Foundation focuses on nonprofit organizations that support community and economic development, increase the availability of affordable housing, and provide educational enrichment for families and children throughout Fairfield County, Connecticut.
-Operating multiple grant programs including the annual CommunityFirst Grant Program and FirstClass Grants for Teachers, the Foundation emphasizes measurable outcomes and fiscal responsibility while prioritizing agencies serving low-to-moderate income populations.
+With over $9 million distributed since inception, the Foundation awarded approximately 130 grants totalling $611,486 in 2023.
+The Foundation focuses on nonprofit organisations that support community and economic development, increase the availability of affordable housing, and provide educational enrichment for families and children throughout Fairfield County, Connecticut.
+Operating multiple grant programmes including the annual CommunityFirst Grant Programme and FirstClass Grants for Teachers, the Foundation emphasises measurable outcomes and fiscal responsibility whilst prioritising agencies serving low-to-moderate income populations.

 Funding Priorities